Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Gamepad.md

 *
 * [`DualSenseGamepadHID`](xref:UnityEngine.InputSystem.DualShock.DualSenseGamepadHID): A DualSense controller connected to a desktop computer using the HID interface.
 Supported on macOS, Windows.

-* [`DualShock4GampadiOS`](xref:UnityEngine.InputSystem.iOS.DualShock4GampadiOS): A DualShock 4 controller connected to an iOS Device via Bluetooth.
+* [`DualShock4GampadiOS`](xref:UnityEngine.InputSystem.iOS.DualShock4GampadiOS): A DualShock 4 controller connected to an iOS device via Bluetooth.
 Requires iOS 13 or higher.

 * [`SetLightBarColor(Color)`](xref:UnityEngine.InputSystem.DualShock.DualShockGamepad.SetLightBarColor(UnityEngine.Color)): Used to set the color of the light bar on the controller.

 Note that, due to limitations in the USB driver and/or the hardware, only one IOCTL (input/output control) command can be serviced at a time. [`SetLightBarColor(Color)`](xref:UnityEngine.InputSystem.DualShock.DualShockGamepad.SetLightBarColor(UnityEngine.Color)) and [`SetMotorSpeeds(Single, Single)`](xref:UnityEngine.InputSystem.Gamepad.SetMotorSpeeds(System.Single,System.Single)) functionality on Dualshock 4 is implemented using IOCTL commands, and so if either method is called in quick succession, it is likely that only the first command will successfully complete.
 The other commands will be dropped.
 If there is a need to set both lightbar color and rumble motor speeds at the same time, use the [`SetMotorSpeedsAndLightBarColor(Single, Single, Color)`](xref:UnityEngine.InputSystem.DualShock.DualShock4GamepadHID.SetMotorSpeedsAndLightBarColor(System.Single,System.Single,UnityEngine.Color)) method.

 > [!NOTE]
->* Unity supports PlayStation controllers on WebGL in some browser and OS configurations, but treats them as basic [`Gamepad`](xref:UnityEngine.InputSystem.Gamepad) or [`Joystick`](xref:UnityEngine.InputSystem.Joystick) Devices, and doesn't support rumble or any other DualShock-specific functionality.
+>* Unity supports PlayStation controllers on WebGL in some browser and OS configurations, but treats them as basic [`Gamepad`](xref:UnityEngine.InputSystem.Gamepad) or [`Joystick`](xref:UnityEngine.InputSystem.Joystick) devices, and doesn't support rumble or any other DualShock-specific functionality.
 >* Unity doesn't support connecting a PlayStation controller to a desktop machine using the DualShock 4 USB Wireless Adaptor.
 Use USB or Bluetooth to connect it.

 ## Xbox controllers

-Xbox controllers are well supported on different Devices.
+Xbox controllers are well supported on different devices.
 The Input System implements these using the [`XInputController`](xref:UnityEngine.InputSystem.XInput.XInputController) class, which derives from [`Gamepad`](xref:UnityEngine.InputSystem.Gamepad).
 On Windows and UWP, Unity uses the XInput API to connect to any type of supported XInput controller, including all Xbox One or Xbox 360-compatible controllers.
 These controllers are represented as an [`XInputController`](xref:UnityEngine.InputSystem.XInput.XInputController) instance.
 You can query the [`XInputController.subType`](xref:UnityEngine.InputSystem.XInput.XInputController.subType) property to get information about the type of controller (for example, a wheel or a gamepad).

 On other platforms Unity, uses derived classes to represent Xbox controllers: